annieyshin/meetup_writeup/README.md

   * I have a lot of appreciation for JavaScript, it is an incredibly versatile and formidable language.
 I wanted to join the Portland Js admirer's group since I hope by surrounding myself with experts in this language I can get inspired to learn more and also be around the types of mentors who can help my understanding of Js after Epicodus is over.

 * What was the highlight of the event?
-  *
+  * Jokes aside, besides the pizza, it was an engaging event with energized and concise well organized talks.
+The speakers had well made slides and their presentations were educational without being overwhelming or pedantic.

-What did you learn from this experience?
+* What did you learn from this experience?
+  * With the swagger presentation, I was able to see that you could set up an application with built in controllers, methods, and routes with a few simple command lines.
+I saw a talk about AWS where the presenter set up an application within 15 minutes, it was great to see that the equivalent can be done in JavaScript.
+Plus, I really like the name Swagger.

-If you could give feedback to the coordinators of the event, what would it be?
+* If you could give feedback to the coordinators of the event, what would it be?
 (Many events send out surveys and ask for feedback.
 Giving constructive feedback is a great way to contribute to the tech community.)
+  * I think it was an excellent meetup, well organized and friendly.
+They had refreshments and an easy going mood where it was not intimidating to talk to people who are experts in the field and made networking very effortless and easy.
+The venue, the mood, the talks, and the level of ease made this meet up mentally and psychologically very pleasing.
+I would definitely love to go back.

-Would you recommend the event (or a similar event) to your peers?
+* Would you recommend the event (or a similar event) to your peers?
+  * 10/10 would recommend my peers go to this meetup.

-Is there anything else that stood out about the event?
+* Is there anything else that stood out about the event?
+  * The fact that one of the co-organizers was an Epicodus alumni that I recognized.